HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 57: June 16, 2020

+**Today's Progress**: Worked on a React Portfolio today, explored Routes and Slugs

+**Thoughts:** Making nice progress with React.
+Really seeing how it makes life easier for building sites.
+Starting to second guess using Flask HTML Templates to build the Flask Portfolio site.
+It may be still possible to reasonably incorporate React into the project.
+Reviewing the possibilities.

+**Link(s) to work:**  [React Portfolio Website (Sample)](https://github.com/HajaSChilds/react-portfolio.git)

+# Day 56: June 15, 2020

+**Today's Progress**:  Worked on the Flask Portfolio Website only

+**Thoughts:** More CSS and Flask Templates today.

+**Link(s) to work:**  [Flask Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

 # Day 55: June 14, 2020

 **Today's Progress**:  Working on the Flask Portfolio Website